itelet/createicons/README.md

 ### Issues
 There are a lot.
 Most methods are not defined well and very specifically were created and used for this project.
 Biggest problem is with the resolution, which can't be changed.
-I didn't want to bother calculating the user resolution is perspective to the created images.
+I didn't want to bother calculating the user resolution in perspective to the created images.
 It can be done though, if you're determined enough and it might not even be a long time.